Kim Hong-il (general): Early life and military career in China

 Kim was born on 23 September 1898 in Ryongchon County, North Pyongan Province.
 At age 15, shortly after the beginning of Japanese rule over Korea, he went to Fengtian (today Liaoning), China to attend a primary school there.
 He returned to Korea and at the age of 18 entered the Osan School in Chongju.
 He later became an instructor at the Gyeongsin School in Sinchon County, Hwanghae Province, but his involvement in agitation against Japanese rule as a member of the alumni association of the Osan School resulted in his imprisonment.

 After his release, Kim fled into exile in China in 1918.
 There, he was able to enter the Guizhou Military Academy thanks to an introduction by Huang Jiemin.
 In China he used a variety of aliases, including the Korean name Choe Se-pyeong (최세평; 崔世平) and the Chinese names Wang Hsiung (王雄 (Wáng Xióng)), Wang Yi-shu (王逸曙 (Wáng Yìshǔ)), and Wang Fu-kao (王復高 (Wáng Fùgāo)).
-After his graduation in 1920 he proceeded to the Russian Far East to try to gain Russian support for the Korean independence movement, but faced numerous setbacks: first the fratricidal killings of the Massacre of Svobodny in 1921, and then the withdrawal of Russian support in 1922.
+After his graduation in 1920 he proceeded to the Russian Far East to try to gain Russian support for the Korean independence movement, but faced numerous setbacks: first the fratricidal killings of the Free City Incident in 1921, and then the withdrawal of Russian support in 1922.
 As a result, he crossed back into Northeast China late that year.
 He remained there for a few years, and briefly returned to teaching to make a living, taking up a post at the Myeongdong School established by Kim Yak-yeon in the village of Mingdong (Myeongdong) in Helong County, Jilin.
-His alias Choe Se-pyeong itself embroiled him in a minor scandal in the village: it was rumoured he wanted to court a woman there whose surname was also Choe, but romance between individuals with the same surname was not encouraged in traditional Korean society, due to the possibility of violating the prohibition on marriage between people belonging to the same bon-gwan (clan).
+His alias Choe Se-pyeong itself embroiled him in a minor scandal in the village: it was rumoured he wanted to court a woman there whose surname was also Choe, but romance between individuals with the same surname was not encouraged in traditional Korean society, due to the possibility of violating the prohibition on marriage between people belonging to the same bongwan (clan).
 As a result, he revealed his real name to several people.